In this introductory article, we will cover all the basics of SSL Certificates.

 Each level offers the same functionality, providing an endorsement for a single public key via an encryption file.
 The difference lies in the level of effort the certification authority emits during the affirmation process.

-The effort required for a domain validation consists of ensuring the public key and website domain name are linked.
+The effort required for domain validation consists of ensuring the public key and website domain name are linked.
 The standard process to check for this congruency is sending an authentication email to the owner listed in the WHOIS database for domain names.
-If the owner on the receiving end reply and confirms ownership, affirmation is complete.
-Some companies may require a simple data posting onto the website to prove ownership further.
+If the owner on the receiving end replies and confirms ownership, affirmation is complete.
+Some companies may require a simple data posting on the website to prove ownership further.

 Organization validation follows similar processes as domain validation but researches further into the existence of the institution.
 Authenticity is confirmed by checking business databases for articles of incorporation and by finding and establishing the business has a physical address.